kachick/extoday/README.md

 Description
 -------------

-Shell functions to get attributes arround a day.
+Shell functions to get attributes around a day.

 Usage
 -------